jrzaurin/Shoe-Shape-Classifier/README.md

 2-.
 Use k-means (MiniBatch) to cluster the shapes

 You will see that after clustering the shapes there is still some processing needed to isolate the side view.
-If I have the time I will upload the implementation of such processing.
+If I have the time I will upload an implementation of such processing.

 ## Additional use and further improvements